PutziSan/TS-JS-React-Webpack-babel7-setup/README.md

 > during development you [should not enable any hashing of your filenames](https://github.com/webpack/webpack-dev-server/issues/377#issuecomment-241258405) (This can be neglected for CSS-files via [mini-css-extract-plugin](https://github.com/webpack-contrib/mini-css-extract-plugin#long-term-caching) as it is only used in production anyway)

 Have a look at [webpacks caching-guide](https://webpack.js.org/guides/caching/) for more information.

+> If you have build-performance concerns, you should start with [webpacks build-performance-article on github](https://github.com/webpack/docs/wiki/build-performance) and the [build-performance-section on their website](https://webpack.js.org/guides/build-performance/) to learn what you can optimize.

 ### Environment-Variables